All Products

 Document Center

-Server Migration Center (SMC) lets you securely and efficiently migrate servers to Alibaba Cloud Elastic Compute Service (ECS).
-You can migrate servers from on-premises data centers, on-premises virtual machines (VMs) such as VMware, VirtualBox, Xen, KVM, and Hyper-V, and other cloud service providers such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), Tencent Cloud, UCloud, China Telecom e-Cloud, and QingCloud.
-SMC simplifies the migration process and reduces the technical barriers and risks of server migration.
+Server Migration Center (SMC) securely and efficiently migrates servers to Alibaba Cloud ECS from various sources, including on-premises data centers, virtual machines (VMs) such as VMware, VirtualBox, Xen, KVM, and Hyper-V, and other cloud providers such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), Tencent Cloud, UCloud, China Telecom Cloud, and QingCloud.
+SMC simplifies the migration process and significantly reduces the technical challenges and risks of server migration.

 Migration scenarios